nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

 While `hook` keys build upon the general structure defined by ENSIP-5, they extend its functionality.
 Specifically, a key may include a `:` after the ENSIP-5-compliant portion, followed by any additional format, allowing for custom protocol data and expanded use cases.
 For example, `eth.isprime:17` uses `eth.isprime` as a base key and appends `:17` to accommodate user-specific protocols and more complex data structures.

-### Compliance
-This specification follows RFC 2119 and RFC 8170.
-Key terms like "MUST" and "MAY" are defined to ensure consistent, interoperable implementations.
-The `hook` record type provides a secure and adaptable foundation for expanded ENS profiles, building upon and extending the ENS framework.

 # Rationale